mazetoken/ghost/README.md

 ## Tutorial (this is not the best way to create on-chain NFT image)

-Prepare an image in svg format (small size - about 10 kb).
+Prepare a small image in png format.

-Open [Base64 svg converter](https://base64.guru/converter/encode/image/svg) and upload the image.
+Open [Base64 svg converter](https://base64.guru/converter/encode/image/png) and upload the image.
 In the "Output Format" field choose `Data URI--data:content/type;base64`.
 Encode it.

 Copy Base64 output string and paste it to eg. notepad.
 Save it.
 You can paste the string to a web browser to see the image.

-It should be something like [this](ghostsvgbase64.txt)
+It should be something like [this](ghostsvgbase64.txt).
+Example is in svg format, however svg images are not displayed in the MetaMask wallet app.

 Open sample_metadata.json and paste the encoded output string to `"image": "...",`